Investment Disputes Involving the Renewable Energy Industry Under the Energy Charter Treaty

 As the favourable subsidies and support schemes resulted in significant investment in renewables, and faced with a global financial crisis, many European countries scaled back their original investment incentives.
 At times, these changes resulted from those countries’ obligations under EU law.

-Beginning in 2008, the Spanish government began to reduce these incentives to address a significant 'tariff deficit' – the difference between the amounts collected from regulated feed-in tariffs and those collected from access tariffs set on the open market – as revenue from the state-subsidised prices failed to cover costs.9 By 2012, Spain had largely eliminated these incentives for new photovoltaic (solar) systems.10 The government also issued decrees imposing a tax on power generation.11
+Beginning in 2008, the Spanish government began to reduce these incentives to address a significant ‘tariff deficit’ – the difference between the amounts collected from regulated feed-in tariffs and those collected from access tariffs set on the open market – as revenue from the state-subsidised prices failed to cover costs.
+By 2012, Spain had largely eliminated these incentives for new photovoltaic systems.
+The government also issued decrees imposing a tax on power generation.

 In response, several groups of investors brought arbitration claims under the ECT.
-As of March 2019, foreign investors had filed over 30 arbitration claims against Spain at ICSID,12 with other cases pending before tribunals composed under the UNCITRAL or the Stockholm Chamber of Commerce (SCC) rules.13 In one of the longest-pending arbitrations – the PV Investors case – Spain allowed the claims made by investors in the photovoltaic (solar) sector to be heard by a single UNCITRAL arbitral tribunal.14 The PV Investors tribunal subsequently affirmed that it has jurisdiction over claims that Spain breached its obligations under the ECT – the first jurisdictional ruling in any of the renewable energy arbitrations brought against Spain.15
+As of 11 August 2016, foreign investors had filed at least 22 arbitration claims against Spain at ICSID, with other cases pending before tribunals composed under the UNCITRAL or the Stockholm Chamber of Commerce (SCC) rules.
+In one of the longest-pending arbitrations – the PV Investors case – Spain allowed the claims made by investors in the photovoltaic (solar) sector to be heard by a single UNCITRAL arbitral tribunal.
+The PV Investors tribunal subsequently affirmed that it has jurisdiction over claims that Spain breached its obligations under the ECT – reportedly the first jurisdictional ruling in any of the renewable energy arbitrations brought against Spain.

 The Czech Republic

-Foreign investors in the Czech photovoltaic power sector commenced several arbitration proceedings, arguing that the regulatory changes to the feed-in tariff violated the ECT and intra-EU bilateral investment treaties (BITs), and breached investors' legitimate expectations.
-In May 2013, a group of ten German, UK and Cypriot investors, led by Antaris Solar GmbH, commenced arbitration under the UNCITRAL rules, seeking damages in the range of €50 million to €70 million.26 Because the Czech Republic objected to a consolidated proceeding, the arbitration continued before six different tribunals, though with some overlap among arbitrators.27 A German energy company (JSW Solar) filed an additional arbitration in the latter half of 2013, also under the UNCITRAL rules.28 The claimants, however, alleged only violations of the Germany–Czech Republic BIT, and eschewed invoking the ECT, possibly because Article 21 of the ECT limits claims related to taxation measures.29 As of March 2019, five additional solar-related arbitrations have been filed.30
+Foreign investors in the Czech photovoltaic power sector commenced several arbitration proceedings, arguing that the regulatory changes to the feed-in tariff violated the ECT and intra-EU bilateral investment treaties (BITs), and breached investors’ legitimate expectations.
+In May 2013, a group of ten German, UK and Cypriot investors, led by Antaris Solar GmbH, commenced arbitration under the UNCITRAL rules, seeking damages in the range of €50 million to €70 million.
+Because the Czech Republic objected to a consolidated proceeding, the arbitration continued before six different tribunals, though with some overlap among arbitrators.
+A German energy company (JSW Solar) filed an additional arbitration in the latter half of 2013, also under the UNCITRAL rules.
+The claimants, however, limited their claims to alleged violations of the Germany–Czech Republic BIT, and eschewed invoking the ECT, possibly because of the limitations that Article 21 of the ECT places on claims related to taxation measures.
+As of December 2016, those seven solar-related arbitrations appear to be pending, with the Czech Republic receiving two additional notices of disputes.

 The incentives system, however, was costly, and eventually became unaffordable.
-For instance, the three-year €6.7 billion scheme approved in June 2012 was completely exhausted by July 2013.35 That same year, Italy ceased to grant incentives to new plants.
-Moreover, in 2014, the Italian government adopted the 'spalma incentivi' ('incentive-spreading') decree, which retroactively mandated a reduction in the feed-in tariff for photovoltaic plants larger than 200kW.
-Investors were required to select one of the following new incentive regimes: (1) tariffs granted for 24 years instead of 20, but subject to gradual reductions throughout the term; (2) reduced incentives for the initial period of the investment, in exchange for higher incentives for the subsequent period on the basis of percentages established by the competent authority; or (3) an annual decrease in the incentives by 6 to 8 per cent (depending on the plants' peak power) for the remainder of the incentives' duration.36
+For instance, the three-year €6.7 billion scheme approved in June 2012 was completely exhausted by July 2013.
+That same year, Italy ceased to grant incentives to new plants.
+Moreover, in 2014, the Italian government adopted the ‘spalma incentivi’ (‘incentive spreading’) decree, which retroactively mandated a reduction in the feed-in tariff for photovoltaic plants larger than 200kW.
+Investors were required to select one of the following new incentive regimes: (1) tariffs granted for 24 years instead of 20, but subject to gradual reductions throughout the term; (2) reduced incentives for the initial period of the investment, in exchange for higher incentives for the subsequent period on the basis of percentages established by the competent authority; or (3) an annual decrease in the incentives by 6–8 per cent (depending on the plants’ peak power) for the remainder of the incentives’ duration.

 Key legal issues in the pending renewable energy arbitrations